mateuszjurewicz/notes_public/notes/Bash.md

 - `\` back-slash is used for escaping characters, particularly spaces in directory and file names
 - `/` forward-slash is also used for addressing, e.g. ~/usr/mateusz	(other than just meaning root dir)
 - `pushd /some_dir` takes you to /sdir, but remembers where you started the journey
 - `popd /some_dir` takes you back to your original directory, before moving to /sdir
-- `file some_file` gives you info about a dir or file (e.g. is it jpeg, txt, wav etc., because on unix we don't always have extensions)

 ### Finding things